-Whatever you decide, you should regularly check the suitability of your investments so that they continue to match your attitude to risk and goals.
+Whatever you decide, always remember to regularly check the suitability of your investments so that they continue to meet your attitude to risk and retirement goals.
+The next page shows how your contributions are invested in the pension's default option.